 \customsubparagraph{Sample degeneracy.} The degeneracy tests of minimal samples are for rejecting clearly bad samples to avoid the sometimes expensive model estimation.
 For homographies, samples consisting of collinear points are rejected.

-\customsubparagraph{Sample cheirality.} The test is for rejecting samples based on the assumption that both of the cameras observing a 3D surface must be on its same side.
-For homography fitting, we check whether the ordering of the four point correspondences -- along their convex hulls -- in both images are the same.
-If not, the sample is rejected.
+\customsubparagraph{Sample cheirality.} The test is for rejecting samples based on the assumption that both cameras observing a 3D surface must be on its same side.
+For homography fitting, we check if the ordering of the four point correspondences (along their convex hulls) in both images are the same.

 \customsubparagraph{Model degeneracy.} The purpose of this test is to reject models early to avoid verifying them unnecessarily.
-For fundamental matrices (\ie, two-view motion), DEGENSAC~\cite{chum2005two} is applied to determine whether the epipolar geometry is affected by a dominant plane.
+For \textbf{F} matrices, DEGENSAC~\cite{chum2005two} is applied to determine whether the epipolar geometry is affected by a dominant plane.

-\customsubparagraph{Model cheirality.} The test is for rejecting models considering that the cameras must be on the same side of the observed surface.
-For fundamental and essential matrix estimation, we apply the oriented epipolar constraint~\cite{chum2004epipolar}.